qt3uw/qt3softwaredocs/README.md

 ![QT3Scan](qt3scan.png)

+NB: The data shown here are randomly generated values and the GUI style will be different on Windows

 While `qt3scan` and `qt3scope` can run simultaneously, they cannot sample data from the NIDAQ simultaneously.
 One must stop acquisition in one application before